-Map 6 depicts the PHRPD boundary, which encompass approximately 8.8 square miles, or 5,616 acres, serving the City of Pleasant Hill, a portion of the City of Lafayette, a small portion of the City of Walnut Creek, and the unincorporated area of Walden/ Contra Costa Centre.
+Map 6 depicts the PHRPD boundary, which encompasses approximately 8.8 square miles, or 5,616 acres, serving the City of Pleasant Hill, a portion of the City of Lafayette, a small portion of the City of Walnut Creek, and the unincorporated area of Walden/ Contra Costa Centre and the Reliez Valley.
 Contra Costa is the principal county and Contra Costa LAFCO has jurisdiction.

-While the boundary and SOI of the PHRPD has been modified a number of times since its formation, as shown in Appendix B, Table B-3, there have been no changes since 1999.
-The District's SOI is not coterminous with its boundary.
+While the boundary and SOI of the PHRPD has been modified a number of times since its formation, as shown in Appendix B, Table B-3, there have been no District boundary changes since 1999.
+The District's SOI was updated in 2010 and is not coterminous with its boundary.